 So what was it that I liked so much?

-Well, here are a few things I loved best about The Good Life Experience 2018.
+A few things I loved best about The Good Life Experience 2018

 The Green Green Grass of Home